byterubpay/byterub-site/_i18n/pt-br/resources/user-guides/multisig-messaging-system.md

 ### Use of Encryption and Signatures

-All message content is encrypted either using the Monero viewkeys of the signers' Monero wallets, or with randomly generated keys of the same strength in the case of auto-config message contents.
+All message content is encrypted either using the ByteRub viewkeys of the signers' ByteRub wallets, or with randomly generated keys of the same strength in the case of auto-config message contents.
 This may seem a little excessive given that PyBitmessage encrypts all messages itself already, but first PyBitmessage is a third-party software that you may not want to trust, and second with this feature the MMS is already prepared to some degree for less secure communication systems that don't encrypt themselves.

 Messages are signed by the sender using their view private key.
 This is used for authentication: The MMS will reject a message from a signer that does not carry a valid signature that only that signer, and nobody else, could have made.
 Furthermore, a hash secures the message content against any changes.
-Lastly only messages from signers are accepted: A message from a Monero address that is not listed in the signer configuration gets rejected, even if it carries a valid signature.
+Lastly only messages from signers are accepted: A message from a ByteRub address that is not listed in the signer configuration gets rejected, even if it carries a valid signature.

 The viewkey is also used to encrypt the content of the `.mms` file that contains signer configuration and all sent and received messages.

 Still, regarding data transmission security requirements one should probably stay realistic: Of course you don't want the various data packets that get shuttled back and forth between the signers' wallets to get into the wrong hands, but it would not be easy to cause real harm for an attacker holding some of that data.
 After all, the whole point of multisig is that only a group of people **cooperating** can sign off and submit a transaction.
 An attacker that gets hold of a partially signed transaction won't be able to do much with it.

-(An attacker eavesdropping on **all communication** from the very start probably could, if data was not encrypted, collect all keys and build a fully working Monero "single-sig" wallet for the multisig address and steal coins, but that's a pretty drastic scenario, and data sent by the MMS **is** encrypted.)
+(An attacker eavesdropping on **all communication** from the very start probably could, if data was not encrypted, collect all keys and build a fully working ByteRub "single-sig" wallet for the multisig address and steal coins, but that's a pretty drastic scenario, and data sent by the MMS **is** encrypted.)

 ### Communication MMS to PyBitmessage

 Communication between the MMS and PyBitmessage is, unfortunately, not encrypted.
 Here, HTTP is used, not its encrypted counterpart HTTPS.
 Message content is of course encrypted **before** the MMS transmits a message to PyBitmessage, and any content changes would be detected when receiving messages, but somebody listening there could learn things from the "metadata": Who sends what to whom at which point in time.

-As long as your Monero wallet with the MMS and PyBitmessage run on the same machine, that's not a big danger in itself, because anybody who can listen on such strictly local communication `localhost` to `localhost` already sits inside your computer, in which case you have probably lost anyway, with the trojan listening to the traffic between MMS and PyBitmessage being the least of your worries.
+As long as your ByteRub wallet with the MMS and PyBitmessage run on the same machine, that's not a big danger in itself, because anybody who can listen on such strictly local communication `localhost` to `localhost` already sits inside your computer, in which case you have probably lost anyway, with the trojan listening to the traffic between MMS and PyBitmessage being the least of your worries.

 But because of this it's not a good idea to set up a PyBitmessage instance reachable over the Internet, as some kind of "public node".